Skip to contents

 Step 3: Build the UI

-Use bslib for layout instead of Shiny’s fluidPage() / sidebarLayout(). bslib components work directly with htmltools — no Shiny server needed.
-Standard shiny::selectInput(), shiny::checkboxInput(), etc. are auto-detected by the bridge:
+Use bslib for layout instead of Shiny’s fluidPage() / sidebarLayout(). bslib components work directly with htmltools, with no Shiny server.
+Standard shiny::selectInput(), shiny::checkboxInput(), and the rest are auto-detected by the bridge:

 library(shinymcp)